How LostChurn Recovered $2.3M in Failed Payments Last Quarter

 The Numbers at a Glance

-In Q3 2025, LostChurn processed over 180,000 failed payment events across our merchant base and recovered $2.3 million in revenue that would otherwise have been lost to involuntary churn.
-The overall recovery rate was 62%, up from 54% in Q2 as our AI models continued to improve.
-The median time to recovery was 3.2 days, with 40% of recoveries happening on the first smart retry attempt, before any dunning email was needed.
+In this hypothetical scenario, a payment recovery platform processes over 180,000 failed payment events across its merchant base and recovers $2.3 million in revenue that would otherwise have been lost to involuntary churn.
+The overall recovery rate is 62%, up from 54% in the prior quarter as AI models continue to improve.
+The median time to recovery is 3.2 days, with 40% of recoveries happening on the first smart retry attempt, before any dunning email is needed.

 What Drove the Highest Recovery Rates